 \subsection{Experimental Setup}

 We investigate three VLMs covering a range of state-of-the-art model families: LLaVA-OneVision-7B~\cite{llava-onevision}, Qwen2-VL-7B~\cite{qwen2-vl}, and Janus-Pro-7B~\cite{janus-pro}.
 We study counting using \textit{CountBench}~\cite{paiss2023teaching}, a benchmark designed to measure object-count understanding in VLMs.
 For each image with ground-truth object count $N$, we first present a \emph{baseline prompt}, $P_{B} = $ ``How many [objects] are there in the image?'', retaining only samples where the model correctly predicts $N$.
 We then use \emph{misaligned prompts} asking the model to ``Describe the $N+k$ [objects] in the image,'', where $k \in \{1,2,\ldots,5\}$ denotes the \emph{discrepancy distance} between the prompt and the visual input.
-A PIH occurs when the model proceeds to describe $N+k$ objects without correcting the count, despite contradictory visual evidence.
+PIH occur when the model describes $N+k$ objects without correcting the count, despite contradictory visual evidence.
 See \cref{app:exp_setup} for additional details.